lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

 * For the SiFive partnership, no cost to customers for E31/E51 cores until production starts.

 ## RISC-V LLVM.
-Towards a production-ready LLVM-basd toolchain: Alex Bradbury
+Towards a production-ready LLVM-based toolchain: Alex Bradbury
 * I was the presenter, so no notes right now.

 ## A RISC-V Java update: Martin Maas